Nara Prefecture: History

-Nara Prefecture region is considered one of the oldest regions in Japan, having been in existence for thousands of years, and is widely viewed as the Japanese cradle of civilization.
+The Nara Prefecture region is considered one of the oldest regions in Japan, having been settled for thousands of years, and is widely viewed as the Japanese cradle of civilization.
 Like Kyoto, Nara was one of Imperial Japan's earliest capital cities.
-The current form of Nara Prefecture was officially created in 1887 when it became independent of Osaka Prefecture.
+The current form of Nara Prefecture was officially created in 1887, when it became independent of Osaka Prefecture.

 Historically, Nara Prefecture was also known as Yamato-no-kuni or Yamato Province.

-Up to Nara Period
+Up to Nara period

 From the third century to the fourth century, a poorly documented political force existed at the foot of Mount Miwa, east of Nara Basin.
 It sought unification of most parts in Japan.
 Since the historical beginning of Japan, Yamato was its political center.

 Ancient capitals of Japan were built on the land of Nara, namely Asuka-kyō, Fujiwara-kyō (694–710) and Heijō-kyō (most of 710–784).
 The capital cities of Fujiwara and Heijō are believed to have been modeled after Chinese capitals at the time, incorporating grid layout patterns.
 The royal court also established relations with Sui and then Tang dynasty China and sent students to the Middle Kingdom to learn high civilization.
-By 7th century, Nara accepted the many immigrants including refugees of Baekje who had escaped from war disturbances of the southern part of the Korean Peninsula.
+By the 7th century, Nara accepted the many immigrants, including refugees of Baekje who had escaped from war disturbances of the southern part of the Korean Peninsula.
 The first high civilization with royal patronage of Buddhism flourished in today's Nara city (710–784 AD).